 Full Withdrawal - See Title IV Aid and Withdrawals for a more detailed explanation

-If you receive the Pell Grant, Academic Competitiveness Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Stafford Loan or PLUS Loan, you must earn your financial aid by attending class beyond the 60% point of each semester.
+If you receive the Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Loan or PLUS Loan, you must earn your financial aid by attending class beyond the 60% point of each semester.
 If you withdraw from all of your classes OR stop attending all your classes before the 60% point of the semester (which is right before the last date to withdraw), you may owe back a portion of the financial aid you received.

 The SCC Financial Aid Office will send you a letter detailing any amounts due to SCC and/or to the United States Department of Education.
 You will be given 45 days from the date of that letter to repay both amounts to SCC.
 If you owe funds, there will usually be an amount you owe SCC.
 This must be repaid before you can enroll in classes again, or before you can request a transcript.
 There may also be an amount you owe the Department of Education.
 You must repay this amount or make satisfactory payment arrangements with the Department of Education to remain eligible for federal financial aid beyond the 45 day period.
 If you do not pay within the 45 days, SCC will begin to collect the amount you owe us, and the Department of Education will begin to collect the amount you owe them.